swadesh-231/CursorPage/README.md

 1. Clone the repository.
 2. Open `index.html` in any modern web browser.
-3. That's it!
-No build steps or `npm install` required.

 ---
 *Note: This is an educational project for learning advanced HTML/CSS layout techniques.*